PeterSzep/Gym-Companion-App/Gym-Companion-App-Backend/Gym-Companion-App-Backend-master/README.md

 ## ⚙️ Gym Companion Backend
-IronPath Backend is a robust REST API built with Spring Boot and Spring Data JPA.
-It handles the core business logic, persistence of workout data, and the relational mapping between workout sessions and exercise definitions.
+This is a REST API built with Spring Boot and Spring Data JPA.
+It handles the core logic, persistence of workout data, and the relational mapping between workout sessions and exercise definitions.

 🛠️ Tech Stack
 Framework: Spring Boot 4.0.2